China Panda 2005 1oz Gold Original Foil

 While the dragon has long been considered China’s official national symbol, people internationally often think of the giant panda when they think of China.
 As a symbol of friendship, peace and happiness for the Chinese people, it is clear why the panda was chosen for the country’s gold and silver coins, which today enjoy great popularity and are traded all over the world.

-For illustration purposes in our online store, we use gift items (e.g. coin holders) and other accessories when photographing our coins.
+For illustration purposes in our online shop, we use gift items (e.g. coin holders) and other accessories when photographing our coins.
 Unless expressly stated, these are not included in the purchase price.

 Finally, do you have a specific question about the China Panda Gold Coin or one of our many other coins?
-Then feel free to send us a message via our contact form.
-Our experts will definitely get back to you!
+Then please send us a message using our contact form .
+Our experts will definitely get in touch with you!

 By the way, do you already know our Instagram account?
-Feel free to follow us on Instagram and let the Rare Coin team keep you updated accordingly.
+Follow us on Instagram and let the Rare Coin team keep you up to date.

 Other interesting coins